 Required Coursework

-The courses currently required for each of the M.Ed. programs in professional counseling are listed below.
+The courses currently required for each of the Ed.S programs in counselor education are listed below.
 Course descriptions are also included in Appendix B. Your advisor or program coordinator will assist you with course sequencing and program planning.